Norway

 Due to the lack of the specified scope of cases which may be examined in group proceedings as well as the legal protection, which may be given to the group members is the same as in any other civil proceedings.
 Yet, it should be indicated that compensation claims feature among the ones most often pursued in group proceedings.
 Compensation is granted to each party individually according to the amount of damage suffered.
 However, in some cases standardisation of claims may apply.

-The majority of group proceedings to have been commenced in Norway after 2009 have been prosecuted in the opt-in model.
-The first proceedings in the opt-out model were commenced against one of the Norwegian banks.
+The majority of group proceedings to have been commenced in Norway after 2008 have been prosecuted in the opt-in model, but of course there are also some examples of opt-out model proceedings.